bwaidelich/types/README.md

 In order to gain the most with this package, a couple of rules should be considered:

+### All state fields in the constructor

+This package uses reflection to parse the constructors of involved classes.
+Therefore the constructor should contain every variable that makes up the internal state (IMO that's a good practice anyways).
+In general you should only allow state changes through the constructor and it's a good idea to mark DTO classes as `readonly`

 ### Private constructors

 In order to allow data to be validated everywhere, there must be no way to instantiate